dshanske/simple-location/README.md

 It also adds location data to pages, allowing you to create a page about a location.

+## Other Notes ##

+Simple Location uses Nominatim and the OpenStreetMap project by default for geodata.
+The plugin may retrieve resources from these services.

+To generate maps, the plugin is currently using [Static Map Lite](https://github.com/dfacts/staticmaplite) by Gerhard Koch.
+Future versions of the plugin may switch to alternative map generation options or offer a choice of service providers.

 ## WordPress GeoData ##

 [WordPress Geodata](http://codex.wordpress.org/Geodata) is an existing standard used to store geodata about a post.

 **It consists of four fields:** latitude, longitude, public, and address.
+Altitude has been added as part of the HTML5 geolocation spec, but is not currently in use.

 ## Changelog ##